|

 Shun sang Southern Winds and the world was well-regulated....

-The preface in Taigu Yiyin specifies that the instrument emperor Yu Shun played it on was a five string qin.
-The Shao or Xiaoshao music to which it refers is often attributed to Shun.
-A related ritual dance was performed throughout the Zhou dynasty.
-Sima Qian's biography of Confucius reports that after he heard this music performed in the state of Qi he was so overwhelmed that for three months he did not know the taste of meat.8
+The preface in Taigu Yiyin specifies that the instrument on which emperor Yu Shun played this piece was a five string qin.
+The Shao music to which it refers is also often attributed to Shun.
+A related ritual dance is said to have been performed throughout the Zhou dynasty.
+It is recorded in the Shi Ji biography of Confucius and elsewhere that after he heard this music performed in the state of Qi he was so overwhelmed that for three months he did not know the taste of meat.13

 1. (All harmonics)